 Use cases:

-With blockchain technology applications in healthcare, it becomes easier to detect and prevent fraudulent activities in claims, prescriptions, and billing.
+By applying blockchain technology in healthcare, it becomes much easier to spot and prevent fraudulent activities in areas such as claims, prescriptions, and billing.
+As a result, healthcare operations are becoming safer, more transparent and more reliable.

 Better Data Interoperability Across Systems